Data & sync

 - Local storage helps the app load quickly and survive short interruptions.

-- Signed-in sync is what keeps the same data available across mobile, tablet, and desktop.
+- Signed-in planner sync keeps the same data available across mobile, tablet, and desktop.

 - If you use the product without signing in, browser-only data can be lost if that browser storage is cleared.